qri-io/website/content/docs/tutorials/cli_quickstart.md

   qri [command]

 Dataset Commands:
-  add         Add a dataset
-  body        Get the contents of a dataset diff        compare differences between two datasets export      copy datasets to your local filesystem get         get elements of qri datasets info        show summarized description of a dataset list        show a list of datasets log         show log of dataset history new         Create a new dataset remove      remove a dataset from your local repository rename      change the name of a dataset render      execute a template against a dataset save        save changes to a dataset use         select datasets for use with other commands validate    show schema validation errors
+  add         Add a dataset from another peer body        Get the body of a dataset diff        Compare differences between two datasets export      Copy datasets to your local filesystem get         Get elements of qri datasets info        Show summarized description of a dataset list        Show a list of datasets log         Show log of dataset history remove      Remove a dataset from your local repository rename      Change the name of a dataset render      Execute a template against a dataset save        Save changes to a dataset update      add/create the lastest version of a dataset use         Select datasets for use with the qri get command validate    Show schema validation errors

 Network Commands:
-  connect     connect to the distributed web, start a local API server peers       commands for working with peers registry    commands for working with a qri registry search      Search qri
+  connect     Connect to the distributed web by spinning up a Qri node peers       Commands for working with peers publish     set dataset publicity search      Search qri

 Other Commands:
-  config      get and set local configuration information help        Help about any command setup       initialize qri and IPFS repositories, provision a new qri ID version     print the version number
+  config      Get and set local configuration information help        Help about any command setup       Initialize qri and IPFS repositories, provision a new qri ID version     Print the version number

 Flags:
   -h, --help        help for qri